scaredfinger/dietizme/libs/domain/search/README.md

 # Search Domain Module

-Core domain model and business logic for search functionality across the DietizMe application.
+Core domain model and business logic for search functionality across the Otiuming application.
 This module provides a robust and flexible search system for recipes, meal plans, nutritional data, and other related content.

 ## Features